quassy/prefect/docs/core/concepts/notifications.md

 You might have noticed that the `state_handlers` argument is plural and accepts a list.
 This is because Prefect allows you to attach as many state handlers to a task as you wish!
 This pattern is useful for composing state handlers with different use cases (e.g., a special handler for failure and another for retries).
 It is also useful if there is are certain critical circumstances you want to be alerted for -- you can implement many different and various state handlers to make sure you are alerted ASAP.

-!!! tip State handlers are called in order
+!!! tip "State handlers are called in order"
     If you choose to provide multiple state handlers to a task, note that they will be called in the order in which they are provided.